chzylee/NoodleBot/README.md

 # Echo Bot

-An example LINE bot just to echo messages (see https://github.com/line/line-bot-sdk-nodejs/tree/master/examples/echo-bot)
+Built from example LINE bot just to echo messages (see https://github.com/line/line-bot-sdk-nodejs/tree/master/examples/echo-bot)
+Bot that makes jokes and roasts people.

 ## How to use